Decodo/sdk-ts/README.md

-# @decodo/sdk-ts
+# Decodo TypeScript SDK

-Official TypeScript SDK for the Decodo Web Scraping API.
+The official TypeScript SDK for the Decodo Web Scraping API.

-Features:
+Build strongly typed scraping workflows for search engines, eCommerce platforms, social media, AI tools, and more using the Decodo Web Scraping API.

-- Strongly typed per-target parameters with full IDE autocomplete
+- Fully typed targets and parameters with IDE autocomplete
-- Sync, async, and batch scraping
+- Sync, async, and batch scraping methods
-- Uses native `fetch`, Node 18+
+- Native `fetch` support, Node.js 18+
-- Typed error hierarchy
+- Typed error hierarchy for safer integrations
+- Built for TypeScript and modern JavaScript runtimes

+# What is Decodo TypeScript SDK?

+Decodo TypeScript SDK is the official TypeScript SDK for the Decodo Web Scraping API.
+It provides a typed interface for interacting with Decodo targets like Google, Amazon, TikTok, Reddit, YouTube, ChatGPT, Perplexity, and more.

+Instead of manually constructing HTTP requests and validating payloads, you can work with fully typed methods and target-specific parameters directly in your editor.

+# Why use the SDK?

+- **Strong typing and autocomplete**.
+Target parameters are fully typed for better DX and fewer mistakes.
+- **Unified scraping interface**.
+Work with search engines, eCommerce platforms, social media, and AI tools through one SDK.
+- **Async and batch workflows**.
+Create scraping tasks, poll statuses, and process batches at scale.
+- **Typed errors**.
+Handle authentication, validation, timeout, and rate-limit failures safely.
+- **Minimal setup**.
+Uses native `fetch`, no additional HTTP client required.

 ## Requirements